Bailey-Lievens/docker-compose-boilerplate/readme.md

 ## General info:
 This project contains a boilerplate application containing
-- mysql 8.0
+- mysql
 - phpmyadmin
+- php
+- apache

 ## Setup:
 Run `docker-compose up -d` to start.
+Now go to [localhost](http://localhost/) and see your beautiful webpage

 ## Notes: